VigneshVSV/hololinked/README.md

 ```

-For those unfamiliar with the above syntax, Properties look like class attributes however their data containers are instantiated at object instance level by default.
+In non-expert terms, properties look like class attributes however their data containers are instantiated at object instance level by default.
 For example, the `integratime_time` property defined above as `Number`, whenever set, will be validated as a float or int, cropped to bounds and assigned as an attribute to each instance of the `OceanOpticsSpectrometer` class with an internally generated name.
-It is not necessary to know this internally generated name, as the property value can be accessed again by `self.integration_time` in any python logic.
+It is not necessary to know this internally generated name as the property value can be accessed again by `self.integration_time` in any python logic.
 This is facilitated by the python descriptor protocol.
 Please do not confuse this with the `property` from python's own namespace although the functionality and purpose are identical.
-Python's built-in `property` are not given network access unlike the properties imported from `hololinked`.
+Python's built-in `property` are not given network access unlike the properties imported from `hololinked` due to some python limitations.

 To overload the get-set (or read-write) of properties, one may do the following: